European River Cruises: Your Extraordinary Voyage Through the Heart of Europe

 Yes, a valid U.S. passport is required for all European river cruises.
 Your passport must be valid for at least six months beyond your travel dates.
 Since river cruises often pass through multiple countries – sometimes three or four in a single voyage – your passport will be essential for smooth border crossings.
 No visas are typically required for U.S. citizens visiting Schengen Zone countries for stays under 90 days.

 European river cruising is generally smart-casual.
 Pack comfortable walking shoes for cobblestone streets and guided excursions, layers for variable weather, and a light rain jacket.
-Most ships have one or two formal evenings where resort-elegant attire is appropriate.
+Most ships have one or two dressier evenings where resort-elegant attire is appropriate.
 Don’t forget adapters for European electrical outlets.
 For more specific packing advice, check out the packing guides on our YouTube channel @cruiseandtravel, or ask your cruise advisor for a tailored packing list.

 Popular excursions include guided walking tours of historic city centers, visits to renowned wine regions and local vineyards, cooking classes featuring regional cuisine, bicycle rides through picturesque countryside, tours of medieval castles and grand palaces, and visits to world-class museums and galleries.
 Many lines also offer “active” and “gentle” excursion options so every guest can explore at their own pace.